george-labs/george-backend-hiring/docs/assumptions.md

 # Assumptions per iteration

 ## Iteration 1
+- whitespaces act as words delimiters
-- multiple whitespaces possible
+- *multiple whitespaces possible
-- lines could start white space
+- *lines could start white space
 - other characters in words make word not acceptable and word should not be counted
-- linebreaks count as whitespaces
+- *linebreaks count as whitespaces

 ###Examples
 - Mary had a little lamb - 5words